egalion/briesaed/wholecourseBRIE.md

 >
 > *note*: Still another instrument (introduced in 1946) was progressive taxation.
 An owner who had less than 30 decares, no more than one cow and five sheep paid no personal income tax.

 *1947*: Law for decreasing the number of pubs and for limiting booze.
-Declared that there can be no more than one pub per 700 people.
+Declared that there could be no more than one pub per 700 people.
 It also lead to abolishing the private trade with alcohol.

-*1948 - by*: LCAFs amount to 400, only 8% of farm owners are part of it.
+*1948 - by*: LCAFs amountd to 400, only 8% of farm owners were part of it.

 #### The mass collectivization stage